 Year Number of FOI requests

-2019 173

 2020 123

-2021 144
+2021 146

+2022 152

-There was a decrease in the number of requests processed and the trendline was downwards during 2020 possibly due to external factors such as the global pandemic but it is increasing again.
+The number of requests processed and the trendline is upwards but not as pronounced as the increase from 2020 to 2021 which may be attributable to the global pandemic.
 Anecdotal evidence from the Data and Governance team indicates that the complexity of requests has increased.

 Statistics are showing that the number of occasions where the information is readily accessible to the requester has increased.
-This negates the requirement to gather the information, which is more resource intensive, instead allowing us to signpost to where the data is published or available.
-This approach adopted by the organisation to proactively publish information has underpinned this increased efficiency and also aided transparency and openness.
+This negates the requirement to gather the information which is more resource intensive than signposting to where the data is published or available.
+This approach adopted by the organisation to proactively publish information has underpinned this increased efficiency and aided transparency and openness.